When I was a kid, I spent the majority of my growing up years in East Africa.

 It’s an original building, designed in Arab and Swahili styles.
 The rooms are of decent size, clean and cozy, and a good deal.
 Get a room with AC if you can.

-Great Restaurants in Stone Town
+Best Restaurants in Stone Town

 When it comes to local Zanzibari food, there’s no better place on the island to experience it than right in Stone Town, the largest city.